p6l-richard/plasmo-extension/README.md

 - [`Plasmo`](https://github.com/PlasmoHQ/plasmo)
 - [`webext-bridge`](https://github.com/antfu/webext-bridge)

-Give the quoted edge cases, it presents some issues for development, that are hidden by the dependency using webext-bridge.
+Given the quoted edge cases, it presents some issues for development, that are hidden by the dependency using webext-bridge.

 ## Demo
 🚨 GOTCHA: Breaks after _reloading_ extension

 The user needs to reload tabs/pages for this to work **Note**: Because it usese webext-bridge, the service worker's logs don't even show the `chrome.runtime.lastError`, which makes it especially tricky to debug.
 If you don't use webext-bridge, you'll at least get notified about the error in the service worker logs: